SABS-R3/software-engineering-day2/_episodes/13-visualisation-matplotlib.md

 ~~~
 {: .language-bash}

-You'll be asked for the `sabsr3` user's password - once entered, the package will be installed.
+You'll be asked for the `sabsr3` user's password - once entered, and you press `Enter` to confirm the installation, the package will be installed.

 ## Visualising our Inflammation Data

-First, we will import the `pyplot` module from `matplotlib` and use two of its functions to create and display a heat map of our data (you won't need the line beginning `data =` if you're continuing directly after the previous lesson and already have it loaded):
+First, we will import numpy and the `pyplot` module from `matplotlib` and use two of its functions to create and display a heat map of our data (you won't need the line beginning `data =` if you're continuing directly after the previous lesson and already have it loaded):

 ~~~
+import numpy
 import matplotlib.pyplot

 data = numpy.loadtxt(fname='../data/inflammation-01.csv', delimiter=',')